pivotal/workstation-setup/README.md

 $ ./designer.sh
 ```

+To see which applications were installed, visit [applications-designer.sh]  (workstation-setup/scripts/applications-designer.sh)

 ## Having problems?

 If you're having problems using the setup script, please let us know by [opening an issue](https://github.com/pivotal/workstation-setup/issues/new).